Master’s in Data Science Programs in Pennsylvania

 Data Science Research & Initiatives at Pennsylvania Universities

-- Carnegie Mellon’s $98 million School for Computer Science (SCS) Complex is breaking new ground in machine learning, computational biology, and human-computer interaction.
-Carnegie is also home to lots of interdisciplinary research centers (e.g. iLab) and the super-powered Pittsburgh Supercomputing Center (PSC), a joint effort with the University of Pittsburgh and Westinghouse Electric Company.
+- Carnegie Mellon’s School for Computer Science (SCS) Complex is breaking new ground in machine learning, computational biology, and human-computer interaction.
+Carnegie is also home to lots of interdisciplinary research centers (e.g. iLab) and the super-powered Pittsburgh Supercomputing Center (PSC).

 - The University of Pittsburgh has more than just the PSC.
-As part of the NIH’s Big Data to Knowledge (BD2K) initiative, it was deemed a Center of Excellence for Big Data Computing.
-In addition, the school’s Intelligent Systems Program (ISP) is a multidisciplinary graduate program that’s expressly dedicated to applied AI.
+The school’s Intelligent Systems Program (ISP) is a multidisciplinary graduate program that’s expressly dedicated to applied AI.

 - Along with research initiatives like the Warren Center for Network and Data Sciences, UPenn is particularly strong in the field of health.
 Its Institute for Biomedical Informatics (IBI) is affiliated with the Perelman School of Medicine, and its Penn Medicine Data Analytics Center is powered by extensive data warehousing.

 You’ll notice that this focus on health cuts across the board.
-Thanks to strong medical centers and generous NIH funding, many Pennsylvania universities are working independently (and together) on data-driven healthcare.
+Thanks to strong medical centers and NIH funding in Pennsylvania, many universities are working independently (and together) on data-driven healthcare.
 For proof, check out the Pittsburgh Health Data Alliance.

 Online Data Science Programs in Pennsylvania

 Pennsylvania has many online opportunities.
 Schools like Carnegie Mellon, Villanova, and Drexel have distance education options.
 UPenn has online learning options and Penn State has an online campus.